 to bcc at 1394 oC (2541 oF), while Cu or Au stick to their fcc structure at all

 Cobalt (Co), manganese (Mn), titanium (Ti), and so forth also undergo some kind of phase change (also called phase transition) from one lattice kind to another one, if you change the temperature.

-microscope.
-Not to mention that all of this was known long before electron
+electron microscope.
+Not to mention that all of this was known long